 Package A: Sport and Exercise Performance

 This theory-based course offers a practical overview of core topics and applications in sport and exercise psychology.
 The course is intended to develop students’ understanding of psychological factors that impact participation and performance in physical activity contexts.
 Students will have the opportunity to participate in group activities, apply knowledge to specific scenarios, and develop mental skills to demonstrate the application of psychological approaches.
 In particular, students are encouraged to reflect on how they can translate theoretical concepts and models into practice.
 Past guest lecturer for this class includes Matt Fisher, Head Strength and Conditioning Coach and part of the Integrated Support Team Lead for Canada Snowboard's National Freestyle Program for the 2010 Winter Olympics team.
-(3 credits)

 This theoretical and lab-based course will provide an overview of clinical exercise physiology.
-Diverse class activities including problem-based case studies, group projects, hands-on labs examine cardio respiratory function, muscle function, and metabolism.
-The course will include visits to labs such as the world-renowned research centre for rehabilitation (PARC) will facilitate an active learning environment.
-Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise; altered responses in various clinical syndromes; and how exercise prescription and exercise monitoring is applied in the clinical settings for health promotion.
+Diverse class activities include problem-based case studies, group projects, hands-on labs to examine cardio respiratory function, muscle function, and metabolism.
+The course will include visits to labs such as the world-renowned Physical Activity Research Centre (PARC) to facilitate an active learning environment.
+Upon completion of this course, students will develop an understanding of fundamental approaches to the assessment of physiological responses to exercise; altered responses in various clinical syndromes; and how exercise prescription and exercise monitoring is applied in clinical settings for health promotion.
 Students will also gain an appreciation of the influence of exercise and lifestyle on the prevention and treatment of chronic diseases.
-(3 credits)

 Package B: Coaching Science

 Students enrolled in this package will experience interactive learning from lectures followed by interactive practical sessions either outdoor or in the gymnasium.
-Past participants were taken on field trips to the UBC Doug Mitchell Thunderbird Sports Centre; the Richmond Oval, a World-Class recreation facility and one of the 2010 Winter Olympic venues; and the UBC Baseball Indoor Training Centre, a $3.5-million-dollar state-of-the-art indoor training facility.
+Past participants were taken on field trips to the UBC Doug Mitchell Thunderbird Sports Centre; the Richmond Oval, a world-class recreation facility and one of the 2010 Winter Olympic venues; and the UBC Baseball Indoor Training Centre, a $3.5-million-dollar state-of-the-art indoor training facility.

 Package C: Clinical Kinesiology